shubham-am-i/Notes/README.md

 - Persist data in local storage
 - Implement search functionality along with pagination
 - view last edit & light/dark themes
+- use event bubbling on parent node to listen for events

 ## Usage